Founder and Principal

 She is a registered architect in New York State and is NCARB certifed, a LEED accredited professional, and a Certfied Passive House tradesman.
 WBE paperwork is in process for FNA.

-Before starting her own firm in 2006, she worked for Gluckman Tang Architects, Rice Lipka Architects and several Design/Build firms on diverse large-scale project types such as museums, libraries, university buildings and galleries.
+Before starting her own firm, she worked for Gluckman Tang Architects, Rice Lipka Architects and several Design/Build firms on diverse large-scale project types such as museums, libraries, university buildings and galleries.
 Her training at these firms provided an opportunity to detail minimalist architecture, problem-solve on complex sites with many stakeholders, and collaborate with builders and craftsman.

 Since 2006, her practices have focused on a multitude of projects including new construction, residential retrofits, commercial spaces, office building retrofits, park designs, passive house, FEMA flood resiliency, and non-profit projects.

 In 2015, She partnered with Belgian Architects at the forefront of large-scale passive house building.
 Together, they are collaborating on projects and studies for commercial buildings to be built as Passive House buildings.
-With her Belgian partners, they will be leading trainings in Hyper Energy-Efficient Buildings and strategies for Local Law 31compliances at the AIA Center for Architecture in June, August, November, and December of 2017.
+With her Belgian partners, they are leading trainings in Hyper Energy-Efficient Buildings and strategies for Local Law 31compliance at the AIA Center for Architecture in June, August, November of 2017.
+We are concepting with design teams to achieve passive house on a multitude of building types, from towers to multi-housing to retrofitted existing buildings to new modular construction.

 Academics and Research

--- Fellow at the Institute for Public Architecture researching Live/Work for NYC.
+--Fellow at Institute for Public Architecture (IPA) in '16 researching Live/Work for NYC.

--- Visiting Professor at Parsons The New School.
-In Fall '16 she co-taught Enviro Tech and Design Studio.
+--Visiting Professor at Parsons The New School in Fall '16.
+Enviro Technology and Design Studio.
 The design studio focused on urban food systems and communities in Brooklyn while applying sustainability and passive house strategies to student projects.

---Visiting Professor at Syracuse University School of Architecture In Spring 2016, she co-taught an architecture studio at Syracuse University titled Speculative Cities: Affordable Housing.
-Students were engaged in design as well as taking part in a series of lectures and panel discussions immersing them in NYC current and past Affordable Housing issues with a project sited in the Gowanus section of Brooklyn.
+--Visiting Professor at Syracuse University School of Architecture in Spring '16, she co-taught an architecture studio at Syracuse University titled Speculative Cities: Affordable Housing.

---Visiting Thesis Advisor.
-In 2014, she taught architecture thesis at RISD School of Architecture for both undergraduate and graduate students
+--Visiting Thesis Advisor in '14 at RISD.
+She taught architecture thesis at RISD School of Architecture for both undergraduate and graduate students.

---Visiting Professor at Pratt Institute in Brooklyn, NY from 2007-2010 including the innovative Living Lab classroom over multiple semesters which resulted in a built campus project.
+--Visiting Professor at Pratt Institute from 2007-2010 including the innovative Living Lab classroom over multiple semesters which resulted in a built campus project.
 She led construction administration on the Living Lab at Willoughby Dormitory, Pratt Institute.

 --Author of The Greenest Home: Superinsulated and Passive House Design published by Princeton Architectural Press (June 2013).